HesselM/rpicross_notes/06-xc-opencv.md

     RPI~$ ./hellocv testcam.jpg
     ```

-    As a result, a window should be opened displaying the image.
+    As a result, a window should be open displaying the image.
     > Depending on the size of the image, this may take a while.